brooksbenson/eloquent-js/chapter11/chapter11-notes.md

 ## Promises

-Promises are asynchronous actions that may or may not produce a value and provide an interface for handling both cases.
+Promises are asynchronous actions that may or may not produce a value.
+They expose an interface for handling when the asynchronous action produces a value  and for when an asynchronous action fails to produce a value.